 The student will be notified no later than five working days after observation or discovery of a specific dishonest incident.
 Notification will include a description of the infraction, the potential penalty and the student's right to appeal.
-A copy of the written notification will be forwarded to the appropriate division dean and the vice president for Academic Affairs and Student Services.
+A copy of the written notification will be forwarded to the appropriate division dean and the vice president for Academic Affairs.

-Vice President for Academic Affairs and Student Services Responsibilities
+Vice President of Academic Affairs Responsibilities

-The vice president for Academic Affairs and Student Services shall retain a master file of all documented cases of academic dishonesty.
+The vice president for Academic Affairs shall retain a master file of all documented cases of academic dishonesty.
 The faculty-assigned penalty may be revised if the master list shows multiple infractions.
 If the penalty is revised, the student will be notified immediately in writing.